-The Inland Revenue Online property tax decision tree is a great way to work out if the property you are buying or selling is taxable under any of the property rules.
+The Inland Revenue Online property tax decision tool (see below) is a great way to work out if the property you are buying or selling is subject to property tax rules.

 Central government websites can be overwhelming with the sheer volume of information - and the Inland Revenue Department website is no exception.

-We’ve pulled out the best property tax information for both buyers and sellers and centralised it all here on Wise Up NZ to make it simple and easy to find.
+We’ve pulled out the best property tax information for both buyers and sellers and centralised it here on Wise Up NZ.

-The IRD helps you to determine your tax obligations whether buying or selling a property and what to do if you're not sure.
-It covers:
+You can determine your tax obligations whether buying or selling a property and what to do if you're not sure.
+The info covers:

 - Family homes

 - Holiday homes

 - Rental properties

 - Other property types